BioGeMT/miRBench_paper/code/make_neg_sets/README.md

 Additionally the gene targets from a single cluster are only picked once per miRNA family, ensuring that the miRNA-gene pairs that have the same miRNA family will have gene targets that are not similar to eachother (are not in the same cluster).

+###### EDIT HERE !!!!!!!
+Moreover it is also ensured that the negatives generated are devoid of anything other than canonical/non-canonical/non-seed

 This script can only produce 1:1 positive to negative class ratio.

 The script processes input data block-wise to optimize memory usage and efficiently handle large datasets.